Nortories/Nortories/README.md

 ---

 ### 🎓 Academic Projects
-During my academic journey, I've had the opportunity to develop a simple educational math app using the Unity framework, showcasing my ability to turn concepts into tangible solutions.
+During my academic journey, I've had the opportunity to develop a educational math app using the Unity framework.
+On my spare time I wanted a way to keep track of the amount of time I spent on certain tasks, so I devoloped task-tracker to store, manage and and track the amount of time I spend on tasks, this showcasing my ability to turn concepts into tangible solutions.

 ---